mdkmax/meps/README.md

 located at `meps/meps_config.json` and allows the specification of the default email provider and the API key for Mailgun.

-### Eemail Request Validation
+### Email Request Validation

 Each email sent to the email endpoint is validated by the `request_validator` module before being sent to the email providers.
 The emails must meet the following requirements:

-1) The fields 'to', 'to_name', 'from', 'from_name', 'subject', and
+1. The fields 'to', 'to_name', 'from', 'from_name', 'subject', and
 'body' exist in the email request
-2) Both 'to' and 'from' contain valid email addresses.
+2. Both 'to' and 'from' contain valid email addresses.

 ### Email Provider Loader